 Back to Neri Oxman, mentioned above, she has created a Material Ecology where we can grow furniture and even entire buildings.
 By merging biological properties with digital fabrication technologies she’s been able to grow chairs, clothing and sound proof material.

 Design is not in any way tied to user interfaces or screen sizes.
-Design is completely based on the user experience.
+Design is completely based on the user experience making any designer look at how website consumer flow can affect their user experience.
 That’s why I wrote in my past post that UX is the future of design.

 How to Execute on Such an Idea